MangaD/SIRS-Project/documentation/Implementation_problems.md

 3. **JavaScript Crypto**

    We considered using the smartphone to take care of all the cryptographic aspects of the client's needs, but later found out that JavaScript has a cryptographic API called [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto).

+4. **Encrypt files on upload**

+   Due to time constraints we were unable to implement encryption of the file on upload.